fine art printing

 Print quality is generally determined by printer, ink and paper.

 Prints are printed on last generation of Epson inkjet printers of SureColor range.
-These provide true resolution of 1440 - 5760 dpi which in practical terms means the print detail resembles detail on images viewed on high-resolution screens (like iPad retina screens).
+These provide true resolution of 1440 - 5760 dpi which in practical terms means the print detail resembles detail on images viewed on high-resolution screens (not unlike iPad retina screens for example).

 Inks used in SureColor printers are latest generation inks of archival quality.

 Paper is half of the print and is in no way less important than ink.
-For my prints I use only papers of the highest possible quality - selection of Hahnemuhle papers and some of the original Epson papers.
-All of these papers assure archival quality and offer color stability between 50 and 150 years (depending on storage and use of glass).
+For my prints I use only papers of the highest possible quality - selection of matte cotton Hahnemuehle papers.
+These papers assure archival quality and offer colour stability between 50 and 150 years (depending on storage and use of glass).

 Price of a print is largely determined by paper, however cost of high quality paper is similar regardless of its type or brand.